darianyang/mm-github-pages-test/_pages/join_us.md

 ## Postdocs
 We have an opening for one postdoctoral researcher in computational biophysics.
 To apply, please visit [this site](https://cfopitt.taleo.net/careersection/pitt_faculty_external_pd/jobsearch.ftl?lang=en&portal=24100023232) and enter requisition 21003106 in the keyword search.

-This position will involve developing new weighted ensemble strategies to enable atomistic simulations of pathways and kinetics for biological processes on pharmaceutically relevant timescales (beyond milliseconds).
+This position will involve developing new weighted ensemble strategies to enable atomistic simulations of pathways and kinetics for biological processes on pharmaceutically relevant timescales (beyond ms).
 Applications will involve collaborations with experimental labs to characterize the mechanisms of complex processes such as large-scale protein conformational transitions, allosteric protein (un)binding, and/or (un)folding of protein mimetics.
 The postdoc may also participate in our collaboration with OpenEye Scientific to integrate the WESTPA software with the Orion Cloud Computing Platform to streamline the execution of large-scale weighted ensemble simulations on Amazon Web Services as well as typical clusters.

 Qualifications:
 * Strong background in chemistry, physics, or related field